Here's The Full List Of Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 South Korea

-Yet to come : Oxygen concentrators, COVID-19 diagnostic kits and other items.
+Yet to come : 200 oxygen concentrators, COVID-19 diagnostic kits, 100 negative pressure isolation stretchers.

 Japan